govnsw-doe/gef-pattern-library/README.md

 ## Quickstart

-Clone this repo to a folder, then navigate to the repo:
+Clone this repo to a folder, then navigate to the repo

 `cd path/to/folder`